moreequalanimals/moreequalanimals.github.io/_posts/2021-01-07-digital-cash.md

-An ideal cryptocurrency should act like coper coins that you can transmit instantly anywhere in the world without a fee.
-I use coper in the analogy because gold and silver are not sufficiently divisible without adoption of financial intermediaries, aka banks.
-Unless Bitcoin transaction fees fall substantially then Bitcoin is far less divisible than gold, silver, and coper.
+An ideal cryptocurrency should act like copper coins that you can transmit instantly anywhere in the world without a fee.
+I use copper in the analogy because gold and silver are not sufficiently divisible without adoption of financial intermediaries, aka banks.
+Unless Bitcoin transaction fees fall substantially then Bitcoin is far less divisible than gold, silver, and copper.